hyosung11/Launch-School/Courses/journal.md

 07:30 I'm working on the TTT Bonus Features by walking through the curriculum.
 I'm ready to take a break, make some coffee, hug Sohee and think about Learning in Public.

 08:52 Did some reading of the Daily Laws and of The Coding Career Handbook.
 Now getting ready for study session with Laurent.

+10:05 After study session with Laurent and I still don't understand the last two quiz questions from Lesson 4 Quiz 1.
+I need to read that lesson again.

+10:41 Tore through the TTT Bonus Features and now ready for a break.